At A Glance Tear Trough Rejuvenation

 - Improving skin laxity, decreasing pigment & blood vessels in this area will result in a better under-eye area

-What is a Tear Trough Fillers?
+What is the Tear Trough area?

 The trough is defined as the area between the lower eyelid & the cheek.
 A deep trough can give rise to shadows.
 This in turn can give the impression of dark circles & ‘looking tired.’
 Troughs can be genetic (present since young) and/or worsen with age-related volume loss.